Home

 Plant your seeds immediately for the best germination rate

-Keep the soil surface from drying out.
+Until the seeds sprout, keep the soil surface from drying out.
 If you enclose the pots in a plastic container to maintain moisture, leave it open slightly to allow some fresh air in.

-The seeds should start sprouting after 5 to 7 weeks, and continue for a month.
+The seeds usually start sprouting after 5 to 7 weeks, and continue for a month.
 Most of the seeds should sprout by week 12, but if any do not, move the pots into the refrigerator for 6 weeks (put them in a sealed bag first).
 Check on them after a week, to see if any have sprouted.
 They should sprout within 6 weeks after removing them from the refrigerator.

 Light -- Bomarea comes from the forests, where it gets tree-filtered sun most of the time.
 It should be protected from strong sun exposure.
 Filtered sun is best.
 It does not need a lot of sun to be happy, just bright light.

-Transplanting -- Once the 2nd or 3rd shoot appears, you may gently transplant it to a larger container.
-Work your way up to a larger pot as it grows, eventually to a 5-10 gallon (20-40 liter) pot.
+Transplanting -- Once the 2nd or 3rd shoot appears, you may gently transplant it to a larger container - approximately 2 quarts to 1 gallon (2 to 4 liters).

-Soil -- Bomarea likes humus-rich, well-draining soil.
+Soil -- Bomarea likes fertile, well-draining soil.
 Most high-quality potting soils should work, with 1 part perlite (or pumice) added for every 2 parts soil.
 Avoid adding lime, since Bomareas like slightly acid soil.

 The roots can probably handle temps in the low 20s (-6°C), but the leaves will perish.
 I recommend protecting the plant from all frost the first winter so it can become established.